Ameba ARDUINO: Getting Started with AMB23 (RTL8722DM MINI)

 Step 2.
 Installing the Driver

 First, connect AMB23 to the computer via Micro USB:

 If this is the first time connects AMB23 to computer, the USB driver for AMB23 will be automatically installed.

 Check the COM port number in Device Manager of computer:

 Step 2.
 Set up Arduino IDE

 From version 1.6.5, Arduino IDE supports third-party hardware.
-Therefore, we can use Arduino IDE to develop applications on RTL8722DM MINI, and the examples of Arduino can run on RTL8722DM MINI too.
+Therefore, we can use Arduino IDE to develop applications, and the Arduino basic examples can run on AMB23 too.
 Refer to basic example link.

 Arduino IDE can be downloaded in the Arduino website: https://www.arduino.cc/en/Main/Software